 To minimise infection and keep our patients and staff safe at this time visiting to our wards has changed.

 Visiting in Maternity

-Our first priority is, and always will be, the safety of the women & babies in our care and we appreciate your understanding and help with this.
+Our first priority is, and always will be, the safety of the women and babies in our care and we appreciate your understanding and help with this.
 Please click here to view all information about service changes in maternity.

 Visitors and outpatients coming into our hospitals will be asked to wear a face covering at all times, to help us reduce the spread of Covid-19.
 It is essential that you wash your hands or use hand sanitiser before putting it on, after taking it off and after use.
 Avoid touching your eyes, nose, or mouth at all times and store used face coverings in a plastic bag until you have an opportunity to wash them.